-On the other hand, you can expose yourself to hefty fines from your customers if you don't have the vehicles to deliver your products on time.
-That's why you need to make sure that your fleet partner can not only optimise your costs, but support your business-critical requirements too.
+On the other hand, you can expose yourself to hefty fines if you don't have the vehicles to deliver your services appropriately and on time.
+That's why you need to make sure that your fleet partner can not only optimise your costs, but support your critical requirements too.